All HST students are required to register at MIT during each regular term (fall and spring) of enrollment in their program.

 - Students actively working on thesis research during the summer (HST.ThG);

 - Students completing Summer ICM (HST.201or HST.202);

-- MIT students on the September degree list (must register for HST.ThG).
+- MIT PhD students on the September degree list (must register for HST.ThG).

-Students should pre-register for summer courses on-line during the month of May and the Academic Office will approve all summer registration forms, advisor approval is not required, however students will be required to SUBMIT the academic approved form online.
+Students should pre-register for summer courses on-line during the month of May and the Academic Office will approve all summer registration forms, advisor approval is not required, however students are required to SUBMIT the form online following Academic Office approval.

 Calculating Research Units (HST.ThG)

 Below is how many research units you should register for during summer and regular terms.

 Full-time research over the summer = 24-28 units

 There are approx 10 weeks/49 “school days” in the summer (minus July 4th holiday).